 Shorts are the other pair in the 2 pack above for $16)

 Cute grand canyon T-shirt $12

 A big yes on this one from our Arizona girl.
 It’s bright and colorful.
 She likes this one a lot.
+A great daily look.

 OMG guys — I NEED THESE, they are SO soft and stretch.
 Main problem, they don’t fit her waist.
 However since they’re just $20 it doesn’t make sense to send them back (as we get the 25% discount for keeping them) so, I think I’ll jus tput a tuck in the waist band.
 I’m basically an expert at that at this point.